03 Aug Memory

 But what does this all have to do with food?
 Our gut helps keep our body’s immune responses and inflammation under control.
 Additionally, gut hormones that enter the brain or are produced in the brain influence cognitive ability, like understanding and processing new information, staying focused on the task at hand and recognising when we’re full.

+When we discuss on how to get a good memory we consider good food options.
 Plus, brain foods rich in antioxidants, good fats, vitamins and minerals provide energy and aid in protecting against brain diseases.
 So, when we focus on giving our bodies whole, nutritious foods benefiting both the gut and the brain, we’re actually benefiting our minds and bodies while keeping them both in perfect working order.

 Some examples of these foods are avocado, beetroot, blueberries, bone broth, broccoli, celery, coconut oil, egg yolks, extra virgin olive oil and vegetables especially greens, so remember to always add these foods to your plate.